vickertan/Rest-Time/README.md

 ## To Do List

--   Add feature to single delete time list
--   TotalMinsUsed will be decreased according to the deleted minsUsed
 -   Add configuration box to change settings according to user's preference

     -   Add feature to edit time limit